Crisantaspase (Erwinase ®, asparaginase or L-asparaginase)

-Crisantaspase is a chemotherapy drug that's used to treat acute lymphoblastic leukaemia (ALL).
-Throughout this information we refer to it by its more common name asparaginase.
+Crisantaspase is a chemotherapy drug used to treat acute lymphoblastic leukaemia (ALL).
+Throughout this section we refer to it by its more common name, asparaginase.

 Back to top

-Asparaginase is given in one of the following ways:
+Asparaginase is given by injection in one of the following ways:

 through a fine plastic tube inserted under the skin and into a vein near your collarbone (central line)